okfn/opendatasurvey/templates/aboutro.md

 </tr>
 </table>

-### How reliable is the Open Data Index?
+<h3 id="reliability">How reliable is the Open Data Index?</h3>

 <p>The information in the Index is collected by open data experts around the world including the <a href="http://opengovernmentdata.org/">Open Knowledge Foundation Open Government Working Group</a>.
 The Index data undergoes a process of peer review and evidence checking to ensure high quality results.</p>

-### What's the Open Data Index data collection and review process?
+<h3 id="process">What's the Open Data Index data collection and review
+process?</h3>

 <p>Contributers (citizens or anyone else) submit information about the availability (or not) of key datasets in their country (for example Budgets in Brasil).
 These submissions are reviewed by a community of Country Editors around the world.
 Country Editors either approve (with or without amendments) or reject the submission.
 If approved, these submissions become an official entry and are displayed on the website.</p>

-### What criteria matters in the assessment of the datasets?
+<h3 id="criteria">What criteria matters in the assessment of the datasets?</h3>

 <p>When submitting a dataset, there is a list of questions to answer about the availability and openness of the datasets.
-These answers appear in the Country overview page for each country.</p>
+These answers appear in the Country overview page for each country:</p>

 <table class="table table-bordered table-striped faq-table">
 <tr>